alphagov/inside-government-admin-guide/first-steps/find-documents.md

 ![Document filters 3](document-filters-3.png)

 * Click on 'Me' to bring up documents that you have created or edited.
-* Click on 'My department' for anyone in your team.
+* Click on 'My department' for all documents written by members of your team.
 * Use the dropdown menu for other organisations, or start typing the organisation name to find them more quickly.

 ![Document filters 4](document-filters-4.png)